Coffee-Writer/Coffee-Writer.github.io/_posts/2016-2-8-My-First-Post.md

 ---
 layout: post
-title: This is my first Blog post.
+title: The fact about writing
 ---

-Writing is intimidating.
+Writing is scary.

+Writing isn't scary because it is hard.
+(You've written your name loads of times, after all!)

-Not because they are difficult to make, or difficult to write.
-Blogs are intimidating because they make you ask yourself "Why would anyone care what I have to say?"
+Writing is scary because it makes you ask yourself "Why would anyone care what I have to say?"